 - Solar/geothermal energy products, such as solar electricity, solar water heaters and geothermal heat pumps

 Yes, there’s a lifetime maximum credit of $500 per home.
-This means if you have used this incentive in past years, you must reduce any credit you already claimed.
+This means if you have taken this reduction in past years, you must reduce any credit you already claimed.

-If you’ve previously claimed the maximum amount, you won’t qualify for any other credits through this continuation.
+If you’ve already claimed the max amount, you won’t qualify for any other credits with this continuation.

-Tax reductions are restricted for certain participating equipment:
+Incentives are restricted for a few participating solutions: